DolphinCoder/PersonalWebsite/README.md

 - [ ] Add more images (lab group photos) to research page
   - [ ] Check attribution on Hollings symposium pic
   - [ ] Find PMEL intern group photo
+- [x] Add images of me to the homepage

 ### Basic Formatting